MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/step-4-populate-the-details-text-box.md

 mtps_version: v=office.15
 ---

-# Step 4: Populate the Details Text Box
+# Step 4: Populate the Details text box

 **Applies to**: Access 2013, Office 2013

-## Step 4: Populate the Details Text Box

 **To populate the Details text box**